bartek01200/High-Speed-FPGA-Data-Acquisition-Board/README.md

 ##Key metrics include:
-The FPGA datapath handles a theoretical raw ADC input rate of 256 Mbit/s(32 MB/s), uses a 16-byte FIFO ,and met a 32MHz timing target with 7.3× internal timing headroom, using only 58 LUTs and 44 flip flop.
+The FPGA datapath handles a theoretical raw ADC input rate of 256 Mbit/s(32 MB/s), uses a 16-byte FIFO ,and met a 32MHz timing,using only 58 LUTs and 44 flip flop.

 ## Front PCB
 ![Front PCB](docs/images/front_pcb_new.png)